You can change the language that appears to you and your visitors in Squarespace.

 - Portuguese (Brazil)

-We also support two languages for site language on version 7.1 only:
+We also support more languages for site language.
+These languages are fully supported on version 7.1 only:

 If you select an unsupported language for your account or site, the built-in text won't change.
-We still recommend selecting the language for your site even if it's unsupported, as your site's selected language appears in your site's header code.
+We still recommend selecting the unsupported language for your site language, as your site's selected language appears in your site's header code.
 Services like search engines and accessibility software use this tag to identify your site's language.

 Change your account language

-The account language is what you see when you log in and edit your site, like the words in the Home Menu and panels.
-You can choose your account language in the Account Dashboard.
+The account language is what appears when you log in and edit your site, like the words in the Home menu and panels.
+You can choose your account language in the account dashboard.

 To open your account language settings, click this link.
 Or, follow these steps: